-What should I look for in a literature search writer?
+What should I look for in an EU MDR literature search writer?

 The most enticing part of hiring an external literature search writer is finding someone who is well-versed in the latest regulations, has a good grasp on the process required to conduct a good literature search, and know how to analyze the results and communicate them in an effective and precise manner.
 In short, you need a literature search writer with experience.

 Most professional literature search writers are well-established industry insiders, who have worked within the regulatory and clinical sphere for years and are specialists within their field.
 While professional literature search writers typically come from a scientific background, they also have significant experience writing scientific, medical, and technical content, making them perfect for the task.

 A structured and systematic literature search lays the foundation for a strong CER and strengthens every stage of the clinical data.
 Literature search protocols must be well-planned and robust and it is important that the literature search can be replicated during subsequent updates.